DollyGt/e-commerce-final-project/README.md

 The website is user friendly, recognises  desktop browsers and it is also mobile compatible.
 Using webview/ chrome view and safari same website can be used as an Android App with zero changes.

-* Below is an overview of how the site looks on different screen sizes.
+* Below are screenshots of how the site looks on different screen sizes.

 ![alt text](https://github.com/DollyGt/e-commerce-final-project/blob/master/media/screenshot1.png)

 ![alt text](https://github.com/DollyGt/e-commerce-final-project/blob/master/media/screenshot2.png)

 # Deployment